Arjun-08/Developing-an-Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances/README.md

 Infant Cries, Screams, and Normal Utterances
 February 24, 2025
 1 Introduction
-The goal of this project is to develop a robust audio classification system capable of distinguishing between infant cries, screams, and normal utterances.
-This involves training individual models using YAMNet and Wav2Vec2 architectures, creating an ensemble of these models, and deploying the solution within a Temporal workflow.
+The goal of this project is to develop a robust audio classification system capa- ble of distinguishing between infant cries, screams, and normal utterances.
+This involves training individual models using YAMNet and Wav2Vec2 architectures, creating an ensemble of these models, and deploying the solution within a Tem- poral workflow.
 2 Data Acquisition and Preprocessing
 2.1 Dataset Selection
 We utilized multiple datasets, including: